AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 *Quantification of photodiode stability while running a go/no go task for an hour with no interactions*

-We then tested whether interacting with the worflow would have any impact on performance.
+We then tested whether interacting with the workflow would have any impact on performance.
 In this case, we used key-presses as a proxy for lick detection.
 ![go_no_go_hardware_2021T155621_sync_lines](https://user-images.githubusercontent.com/2491343/119708613-30f4c080-be11-11eb-8137-c87620108684.png)

 *Quantification of photodiode stability while running a go/no go task with manual key-press interactions*